 - My Account

-*On this date in 2007, Brown University pledged to raise $10 million in amending its role in benefiting from American slavery of Africans.
+*On this date in 2007, Brown University pledged to raise $10 million in amending its role in benefiting from American slavery of Black Africans.

 The money will be directed to local public schools and give free tuition to graduate students who pledge to work there in response to a report that found slave labor played a role in the university's beginnings.
 The university will also explore creating an academic center on slavery and justice, strengthen its Africana Studies Department, begin planning for a slavery memorial and revise its official history to provide a more accurate account of the school's early years.